ad-mz/R-studio/iris-dataset-analysis.md

 ```

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->
 It’s blank.
-Of course since the `aes()` or aesthetic is only present
+Of course since the only the `aes()` or the aesthetic is
-here.
-I need to specify which type of plot to use (unlike qplot?)
+present here.
+I need to add more layers and specify which type of plot
+to use.

 ``` r
 ggplot(data = df,